 English is at the heart of the curriculum and underpins all other subject areas.
 At Avenue Primary School, we provide a rich and stimulating language environment so the children can use and develop their reading, writing and speaking and listening skills in all aspects of their learning.

-Early Years Foundation Stage and Key Stage 1 staff are fully trained to teach a phonic scheme called Knowledge Transfer Centre (KTC).
-The scheme is a success in many city primary schools and has already enhanced our phonics teaching, having a positive affect on learning.
-Children in Early Years Foundation Stage, Year 1 and 2 receive a 30 minute daily phonics lesson.
-They are taught at an early age to listen to sounds, music and talk about what they can hear.
-Children progress to learning sounds and we teach the children to say the ‘pure’ sounds for each letter as well as the letter name.
+KTC has enhanced our phonics teaching, having a positive impact on learning.
+Children in EYFS and KS1 receive a 30 minute daily phonics lesson.
+They are taught at an early age to listen to instrumental sounds, environmental sounds, rhyme and rhythm and talk about what they can hear.
+Children progress to learning sounds and we teach the children to say the sounds for each letter as well as the letter name.
 Each phonics session involves reading, writing and applying the skills that they have learnt.
 Children who need additional support in Key Stage 2 also follow a KTC style phonics program.
+In March 2019, Challenge Partners recognised the positive impact that our phonics teaching is having by awarding us an 'Area of Excellence' for the teaching of phonics.

 We aim to provide a broad and varied choice of reading material.
 This is developed through individual reading with carefully structured books in a reading scheme (home readers) and through guided and shared reading in English and other subject areas.

 At Avenue reading is central to the curriculum.
 It is a source of pleasure and enrichment in itself, but also a primary means of obtaining information and building many key skills such as retelling information.
-Children are given many opportunities during the school day to increase their reading skills.
-They visit Avenue Library and select books to read at home for both leisure and to extend their understanding of topics taught in school.
+Children are given many opportunities during the school day to develop their reading skills.

 In class children experience a range of texts through English lessons as well as other texts their teachers read and discuss.
-Early Years Foundation Stage and Key Stage 1 and 2 staff have all implemented a new style of shared and guided reading through the Knowledge Transfer Centre (KTC) This scheme is linked closely to the KTC phonics and brings the two skills together.
+EYFS and KS1 staff have all implemented a new style of shared and guided reading through the KTC.
+This style of shared and guided reading is linked closely to the KTC phonics and brings the two skills together.
 All children read in guided reading groups with both teachers and teaching assistants.
-Across the school we use Oxford Reading Tree, Pearson's Bug Club and Collins Big Cat reading schemes to support and apply our phonic/reading skills.
-Talented readers in Key Stage 2 are also provided with a list of novels to read.
+Across the school we use Oxford Reading Tree, Pearson's Bug Club and Collins Big Cat reading schemes to support and apply our phonics and reading skills.

-There have been and continue to be many other fantastic reading activities at Avenue including numerous author visits, author workshops, library trips, 'New to English Parents and Child Reading Club', 'Family Learning Reading Workshops', DMU students completing paired reading and reading buddies involving EYFS, KS1 and KS2!
+There have been and continue to be many other fantastic reading activities at Avenue including the celebration of World Book Day, PJ Reading Day, numerous author visits and workshops, local library trips, 'Family Learning Reading Workshops' and reading buddies involving EYFS, KS1 and KS2!
+Our children have also loved the opportunity to browse books during our Roving Book Shop.
 We are proud of our reading culture at Avenue and are always looking to build and develop upon it.

 We value writing and encourage children to produce work of quality and depth across the curriculum.
 Pupils are given many opportunities to write in a wide variety of ways using the work of professional writers as a model.